Support and activities

 Older people and alcohol

 Alcohol can be an enjoyable activity for adults of all ages.
-The maximum recommended weekly alcohol units for adults is 14, but it is advised that older people consume less as it takes our bodies longer to process alcohol as we age.
+The maximum recommended weekly alcohol units for adults is 14.
+However it's advised that older people consume less as it takes our bodies longer to process alcohol as we age.
 Although there are some suggested benefits of alcohol consumption, they are only reaped when drinking at a low level.

-In the UK, people aged 55 and over are more likely to exceed the recommended weekly alcohol consumption than those in any other age group.
-In general, there is both low awareness of drinking recommendations, and an overall increase in consumption levels in the over 50s.
+In the UK, people aged 55 and over are more likely to exceed the recommended weekly alcohol consumption.
+Compared to those in any other age group.
+In general, there is both low awareness of drinking guidance, and an overall increase in consumption levels in the over 50s.

-The key, especially for older people, is to find a balance between enjoyment, drinking safely and the harm excess alcohol consumption may cause.
-This will be unique to each individual; although there is generic advice for older people to drink less than the maximum recommended 14 units.
+The key, especially for older people, is to find a balance.
+Balancing enjoyment, drinking safely and the harm excess alcohol consumption may cause.
+This will be unique to each person.
+Although there is generic advice for older people to drink less than the maximum recommended 14 units.

-You should always consider your own circumstances, such as your current physical and mental health and any medication you may be taking.
-Even if you were once able to tolerate high levels of alcohol, your tolerance will reduce as you age, and the effect alcohol has on your body is more intense and will last longer than it did when you were younger.
+You should always consider your own needs, such as your current physical and mental health and any medication you may be taking.
+Even if you were once able to tolerate high levels of alcohol, your tolerance will reduce as you age.
+The effect alcohol has on your body is more intense and will last longer than it did when you were younger.

 Support available in Barnsley

-You may want to consider speaking to your GP if you feel you require support to help you work out a healthy level of drinking.
+You may want to speak to your GP if you feel you need support.
+They could help you work out a healthy level of drinking.

-Alternatively, if you want to understand your drinking behaviours, take the DrinkCoach Alcohol Test test to see if you qualify for free sessions with an alcohol specialist.
+Do you want to understand your drinking behaviours.
+Then take the DrinkCoach Alcohol Test test to see if you qualify for free sessions with an alcohol specialist.

-We have also developed an older people and alcohol tool kit which is a handy guide for practitioners or anyone working with older people and who are concerned about someone's drinking behaviours.
+We've also developed an older people and alcohol tool kit.
+It's a handy guide for practitioners or anyone working with older people and who are concerned about someone's drinking behaviours.
 The tool kit can also be used by older people themselves if they wish to understand their alcohol use and possible related harm.

 Age Friendly alcohol support and helpline

 Drink Wise Age Well have launched a dedicated helpline for people over the age of 50 struggling with alcohol.
-The helpline is monitored by experienced practitioners and is completely free and confidential and offer advice.
+The helpline is monitored by experienced staff and offers free advice.
 Support and advice is also available for older people who are suffering from loneliness and isolation.

 You can call Drink Wise Age Wells' helpline on 0808 8010750 on weekdays between 12pm and 8pm and 10am to 4pm on weekends.